Factbox: Apple, Starbucks warn of hit from virus; firms restrict travel, airlines cancel flights

 ** Swatch closed five stores in Wuhan and suspended travel to and from China.

 ** British Airways suspended all direct flights to and from China until at least Jan.
-31. Finnair suspended routes to Nanjing and Beijing until end-March. [nL8N29X469]
+31. Finnair suspended routes to Nanjing and Beijing until end-March.

-** United Airlines, Air Canada, Taiwan’s China Airlines, Jetstar Asia and IndiGo canceled some flights to China.
+** United Airlines, Air Canada, Taiwan’s China Airlines, Jetstar Asia and IndiGo cancelled some flights to China.

 ** Cathay Pacific and Cathay Dragon will cut capacity to and from mainland China by half or more from Jan.
 30 to end-March.
 The airline will rebook, reroute or refund tickets booked on or before Jan.
 28 for travel by March 31 to or from mainland China.

 ** Air Seoul suspended all flights to China.
-Indonesia’s Lion Air canceled some this month and all flights to China next month.
+Indonesia’s Lion Air cancelled some this month and all flights to China next month.

 ** InterContinental Hotels will allow customers to change or cancel stays scheduled up to Feb.
 3 across mainland China, Hong Kong, Macau and Taiwan.